capactio/capact/docs/faq.md

 Helm is a package manager for Kubernetes.
 Capact uses [Helm runner](https://github.com/capactio/capact/tree/main/cmd/helm-runner/README.md) to install applications in Kubernetes.
 Capact goes beyond Kubernetes and can deploy and manage diverse workloads like AWS RDS or EC2 instances.
 In a way, Capact extends Helm.

 Depending on set [Policies](./feature/policy-configuration.md) Capact can use different solutions.
-For example if you are deploying an application which is using a database you may use RDS PostgreSQL and pass required values to the Helm chart or use in-cluster PostgreSQL also installed by Helm.
-We do it in many of our examples.
-See our [Productivity stack installation](./example/productivity-stack-installation/0-intro.md) tutorial for more details.
+For example, if you are deploying an application which is using a database, you may use RDS PostgreSQL and pass required values to the Helm chart or use in-cluster PostgreSQL also installed by Helm.

 Helm allows to install, update and delete a chart.
 Capact on the other hand allows to run multiple day-2 operations like doing backups, running diagnostics, etc.